balaji-chundi/balaji-chundi/README.md

-- 👋 Hi, I’m @balaji-chundi
+- 👋 Hi, I'm Balaji Chundi
-- 🌱 I’m currently in my final year of Masters(Artificial Intelligence) at IISc, Bangalore
+- 🌱 I’m currently working as an Associate Data Scientist at IHX, Bangalore.
 - 👀 I am currently working in Natural Language Processing and Computer Vision.
-- 🔭 I am working on Time-Series Forecasting for my Masters Thesis.
+- 🔭 I have worked on Time-Series Forecasting during my M.Tech in Artificial Intelligence, IISc Bangalore (2021-2023).

 <!---
 balaji-chundi/balaji-chundi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.